hlavacs/ViennaEntityComponentSystem/README.md

 ```

 You can get the current value of type *T* of an entity by calling *Get<T>(handle)*.
 You can get a reference to a component by calling *Get<T&>(handle)*.
 Note that such a reference is invalid after any entity of the same archetype has been erased after getting the reference.
 If you specify more than one type, you can get a tuple holding the specified types or references.
 You can easily access all component values by using C++17 "structured binding".
+Calling *Get<T>(handle)* on a type *T* that is not yet past of the entity will also create an empty new component for the entity.

 ```C
 vecs::Handle h2 = system.Insert(5, 6.9f, 7.3);; //create a new entity with int, float and double components